Data Collection

 Building construction completed during the calculation period (including new buildings, renovations, and extensions)

-Total floor area of completed building by building use x energy consumption intensity by building use x useful life *12 x BEI value · Ministry of the Environment, “Emission intensity database for calculating greenhouse gas emissions by organizations throughout the supply chain (Ver.
-3.3)” [15]
+Total floor area of completed building by building use x energy consumption intensity by building use x useful life *11 x BEI value Domestic:

-11:The overall amount is estimated by multiplying the material purchase quantities per value of finished work at the sampled work site by the value of finished work for the aggregation period.
+10:The overall amount is estimated by multiplying the material purchase quantities per value of finished work at the sampled work site by the value of finished work for the aggregation period.

-12:The standard has been changed from the "CASBEE for Buildings (New Construction) 2016 Edition Assessment Manual" to the "BUILDINGS SECTOR SCIENCE BASED TARGET SETTING GUIDANCE (SBT)."
+11:The standard has been changed from the "CASBEE for Buildings (New Construction) 2016 Edition Assessment Manual" to the "BUILDINGS SECTOR SCIENCE BASED TARGET SETTING GUIDANCE (SBT)."
 Additionally, the service life for certain uses has been revised, and the service life has been standardized to 60 years for all uses.

 4-2.
 Energy consumption calculation method